 Our offboard \ourmodel can handle numerous frames.
-Its application is to expand the range of HD-Map generation from a local region around the ego-vehicle to a global region covering all the input frames, which saves the labor in stitching multiple local predictions in the real world.
+Its application is to expand the range of HD map generation from a local region around the ego-vehicle to a global region covering all the input frames, which saves the labor in stitching multiple local predictions in the real world.
 Our global maps in Fig.~\ref{fig:global} demonstrate high fidelity for complex topology in two challenging scenes.
 While some regions do not match the ground truth, we argue that these regions fall outside the collected frames and perception ranges, which are beyond the scope of offboard algorithms.
-Thus, \ourmodel can construct high-quality HD-Maps.